DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture3.md

 >     - Put all the intermediate payments to one date.
 >
 > Income
-> - any incomes we might receive for owning the asset
+> - Any incomes we might receive for owning the asset
->   - dividends, e.g.
+>   - Dividends, e.g.
 >   - Might receive multiple payments, compounded forward to the maturity date (that is why it is called capitalised)

+---

 **Remark:** By “time T capitalised” we mean that any cashflows (loan or coupon payments, storage costs, dividends or other income, etc) received or paid between times $t = 0$ and $T$ are capitalised or compounded forward to time $T$.